Quick Guide to Social Media Channels

 Below is a quick overview of the most common social media channels, and how they can be utilized in marketing and communications efforts:

-Facebook is one of the largest social media channels, with an estimated 1.1 billion daily users (Source: Facebook).
+Facebook is one of the largest social media channels, with an estimated 1.4 billion daily active users (Source: Facebook).
 Facebook business pages allow you to:

 - Share news and information